muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 superset grammars, such as ones defining a more full featured programming language, a co-developed example being **Muldis Data Language**.

+MUON doesn't use any generic-context alphanumeric barewords to mean anything besides simple literal values of enumerated or numeric or stringy types.
+It has no alpha keywords or reserved words.

+MUON *always* defines enumerated literals or numeric literals or non-character string literals to begin with a digit, in some cases with the sole exception of a `-` or `+` symbol.
+It *always* defines character string literals to start with a simple letter or underscore, or that literal is double-quoted, with the sole exception of `0cN` literals.

-MUON doesn't use any generic-context symbolic barewords, but if it did then it would group them into a single namespace defined by a leading `\` which frees up all other possible symbol sequences to be defined by the superset; as it isn't typical for any languages to use a `\` for their symbolic operator names, the languages can be natural.
+MUON doesn't use any generic-context symbolic barewords, but if it did then it would group them into a single namespace defined by a leading `\` which frees up all other possible symbol sequences to be defined by the superset;
+as it isn't typical for any languages to use a `\` for their symbolic operator names, the languages can be natural.

-While MUON also has some free `.+-*/^@|>`, those only appear adjacent to numeric barewords and are considered part of those numeric literals, and so shouldn't interfere with a superset using those for regular operators.
+While MUON also has some free `.+-*/^`, those only appear adjacent to numeric barewords and are considered part of those numeric literals, and so shouldn't interfere with a superset using those for regular operators.

-Likewise, any uses of `:` or `,` are only used by MUON within various kinds of bracketing pairs and a superset should be able to also use them.
+Likewise, any uses of `:` or `->` or `<-` or `,` are only used by MUON within various kinds of bracketing pairs and a superset should be able to also use them.

 MUON does not use the single-quote string delimiter character `'` for anything, and leaves it reserved for a superset to use as it sees fit.

+MUON does not use the square bracket collection delimiters `[` and `]` for anything, and leaves them reserved for a superset to use as it sees fit.

 MUON does not use the semicolon `;` for anything, so a superset grammar can use it for things like separating statements and thus disambiguating its